stevezero/awesome-servicenow/README.md

 # awesome-servicenow
-Curated list of resources for learning, using, and developing on the Now platform
+Curated list of resources for learning, using, and developing on the [Now Platform](https://www.servicenow.com/)